WillDignazio/Pulse/DataIngest.md

 ###### Column qualifiers: epoch timestamp of insert

-The index column family will contain an Avro record that contains all the information that is needed to insert into Solr.
+The index column family will contain an Avro record that contains all the information that is needed to insert a document into Solr.
+The column qualifer will be the epoch timestamp with the exception of the newest entry which would have a column qualifer of "current".
+This make it easy to identify the newest entry.

 The data colum family will contain the raw payload of the item that is indexed.
+This will be queried when the user wants to display stuff to the end user.
+Since we have the raw data, we can do things like generating thumbnails for images, video, pdfs, etc.

 Seperating these two things allows for better performance since only one of them will be accessed at a time.
-The inddex column family will only be needed when the index is being generated and the data column family is only needed when the end user wants to see the raw payload of the item that was indexed.
+The index column family will only be needed when the index is being generated and the data column family is only needed when the end user wants to see the raw payload of the item that was indexed.